AdobeDocs/analytics-platform.en/help/components/segments/sub-event.md

 ## Example

-You want to measure revenue from the professional suites category only.
+You want to measure revenue from the professional suits category only.
 Without sub-event analysis, applying a segment for professional suits includes revenue from every product on any order (event) that contains at least one product with the professional suits category.
 With sub-event analysis, you scope the filter to the product level and return only revenue for products of the professional suits category.

-You also want to measure online revenue from all other categories except the Men category.
+You also want to measure online revenue from all other categories except the professional suits category.

 >[!BEGINTABS]